ztomasze/dungeon-jacks/index.md

 ##### Losing (TPK)

 If, at any time, none of your hero cards have any dice on them, your party is too exhausted to make it out the dungeon.
 You suffer a total party kill.
+Time to shuffle and draw a new party!

 ##### Winning